The following 6 steps recap how to start an online work at home business that makes money:

 • Visit online forums to see what types of questions people are asking to solve problems that they have.
 These will provide clues as to what to offer them.

-• Visit Yahoo!
+• Go to Yahoo!
 Questions to see what questions people are asking most.

-• Visit WikiHow to find which things people are trying to find out how to do.
+• See WikiHow to find which things people are trying to find out how to do.

-• Do keyword research for search terms that many people are using, and select the ones that pull in lots of traffic but for which not many sites are competing.
+• Do keyword research for search terms that many people are using.
+Then select the ones that pull in lots of traffic.
+But they must be those for which not many sites are competing.

 Step 2: Make That Need Your Niche